Why Watercolor Paper Curls – And How to Prevent It

 There are many different types of paints that an artist can use to create something amazing.
 Watercolor paints are a lot of fun and give a unique look to your work, but they present some additional issues because they are based on water.
 The biggest issue is that the paper you use for painting may curl and warp, ruining your picture.

-Watercolor paper curls due to low-quality paper, not stretching the paper before use, too much saturation, and not giving the paper enough time to dry after painting.
+Watercolor paperOpens in a new tab. curls due to low-quality paper, not stretching the paper before use, too much saturation, and not giving the paper enough time to dry after painting.
 Stretching the paper out before you begin and picking a heavier-weight paper is the best way to prevent watercolor paper curls.

 In this article, we will take a look at what watercolor paper is, why the watercolor paper is likely to curl and warp, and some of the steps you can take to prevent this curling, both before you even start painting and when the painting gets ruined after you are done.
 So here it is: Why Watercolor Paper Curls – And How to Prevent It.